IgniteUI/igniteui-xplat-docs/doc/en/components/notifications/banner.md

 ### Changing the banner message

-Configuring the message displayed in the banner is easy - just change the content you are passing to the `igc-banner` tag.
+Configuring the message displayed in the banner is easy - just change the content you are passing to the <!-- WebComponents -->`igc-banner`<!-- end: WebComponents --><!-- React -->`IgrBanner`<!-- end: React --><!-- Blazor -->`IgbBanner`<!-- end: Blazor --> tag.
 The text will show up in the specified banner area and the banner will use its default template when displaying it.
 Below, we will change the content of our sample banner to be a bit more descriptive:

 ```html
 <igc-banner id="banner">